Impact

 Risk and Exploitability

-No EPSS score and the vulnerability is not listed in CISA KEV, indicating an uncertain exploitation probability.
+The EPSS score of < 1% indicates a low likelihood of exploitation, and the vulnerability is not listed in CISA KEV.
 Because the flaw involves a register only manipulated during kernel entry, the attack vector is presumably local or requires elevated privileges.
-The absence of a CVSS score means the exact severity cannot be quantified, but the potential for information leakage exists.
+The CVSS score of 7.0 classifies this issue as high severity, indicating that an attacker could achieve information disclosure if they can exploit the register leakage.

 OpenCVE Enrichment